namoopsoo/namoopsoo.github.io/_posts/2020-06-21-notes-xgboost.md

 Or something tells me using  `num_rounds=2` could have been the culprit.
 I would like to retry this with more rounds!

 Somehow the caching feature is not mentioned in [this blogpost](https://towardsdatascience.com/build-xgboost-lightgbm-models-on-large-datasets-what-are-the-possible-solutions-bf882da2c27d) .

+##### update
+I did try the functional xgboost api w/ `num_rounds=100` in [this notebook](https://github.com/namoopsoo/learn-citibike/blob/2020-revisit/notes/2020-06-21.md) , although it feels like something's wrong.
+The verbose xgboost output looks like no learning is happening.
+Going to have to try to pick that apart.